matthew-brett/asterisk-blog/content/xfree-is-forked.md

 [^forum-communication]: http://xfree86.org/pipermail/forum/2003-March/000476.html
 [^debian-xfree86-pain]: http://lists.debian.org/debian-x/2003/11/msg00285.html

-Packard complained that he had been gradually excluded from XFree86
+Packard felt that he had been gradually excluded from XFree86 management:
-management:

 > My ability to contribute to the project was severely curtailed in stages,
 > first administration of the public server, next permission to represent